-Because the premium rate differs between insurance carriers, the best way to apply for Plan N is to talk with an insurance agent.
+Because the premium rate differs between insurance carriers, the best way to apply for a plan is to talk with an insurance agent.
 An agent can directly compare plans between several carriers and make sure you get the best rate.
-We can help you find the best Medicare supplement Plan N available in your area.
+We can help you find the best Medicare Supplement plans available in your area.

-Many companies offer Medicare supplement Plan N, but not all companies offer the quality service and reliability you want in an insurance carrier.
-Following are some “preferred companies” to consider when researching your Medicare supplement insurance options:
+Many companies offer Medicare Supplement Plan N, but not all companies provide the essential high-quality level of service and reliability that you need from an insurance carrier.
+Below are a few “preferred companies” we recommend you consider when researching your Medicare Supplement insurance options:

 We are not sponsored or endorsed by any of these companies.
-We prefer them because they offer competitive quotes, are well-established companies with a history of reliability and are top-rated companies with a solid history of rate stability.
-These preferred companies also take advantage of innovative technology to create a more efficient buying experience for the buyer as well as a much higher level of customer service.
-Many mom and pop-style companies that are getting into the Medigap market due to the influx of baby boomers do not have the stability of these preferred companies.
+We prefer them because they offer competitive quotes, are well-established companies with a history of reliability and are top-rated companies with a strong track record of rate stability.
+These preferred companies also continue to take advantage of innovative technology, in order to create a more efficient buying experience for the customer, as well as a much higher level of customer service.

 Will My Rate Ever Change?

-Insurance carriers conduct annual reviews of the Medigap plans they offer, and they have the option to raise Medicare supplement Plan N rates based on the increased cost of care, inflation or other economic factors.
-It is important to have a good relationship with an agent you trust because we can shop your rate year to year to make sure you still get the best deal.
+Insurance carriers conduct annual reviews of the Medigap plans they offer, and they have the option to raise Medicare Supplement Plan N rates based on the increased cost of care, inflation or other economic factors.
+It is important to have a good relationship with an agent you trust, because we can continue to assess your rate from year to year to make sure you still get the best deal.